mehedihasanhasib/event-management-system/README.md

 ## Overview

 This is a simple web-based Event Management System built using pure PHP with **MVC architecture**.
 It provides essential event management functionalities along with a structured, maintainable, scalable codebase featuring a dynamic routing engine, models, custom validation class and many more.
-Live link `https://event.hasib.info`
+Live link <a href="https://event.hasib.info">https://event.hasib.info</a>

 ## Features